Fire & Smoke Damage

 - Foreclosures?

-- Do they have any personal, professional, gambling, or any other type of debt(s)?
+- Are you aware of any personal, professional, gambling, or any other type of debt(s)?

-The answers to these types of questions are all taken into consideration by insurance companies when they conduct a fire investigation.
-If for any reason they believe that the fire was intentionally set, in addition to denying the claim, they can even refer it to law enforcement for potential criminal investigation and/or prosecution.
+The answers to these questions, and many more, are all taken into consideration by an insurance company when they conduct a fire investigation.
+If your insurance company ultimately concludes that the fire was intentionally set, and even though you are 100% innocent, not only can they deny your claim, but they can even refer your case to law enforcement for potential criminal investigation and/or prosecution.
 Remember, unlike in criminal court where proof of a crime is ‘beyond a reasonable doubt’, insurance claims are handled in the civil court system, where the standard of proof is much lower.

 Contact our Fire and Smoke Damage Attorneys Today

-While not a 100% guarantee, be aware that if you file a fire damage claim with your insurer, and they insist that you be placed under oath and provide testimony about the facts and circumstances of the fire, otherwise known as an examination under oath (“EUO”), there is the real and distinct possibility that somebody at the insurance company believes that the circumstances of the fire are ‘suspicious’.
+While not a guarantee, be aware that if you submit a fire damage claim to your insurer and they request that you be placed under oath and provide testimony about the facts and circumstances (otherwise known as an examination under oath (“EUO”)) of the fire, there is the real and distinct possibility that somebody at the insurance company believes that the circumstances of the fire are suspicious.
 Proceed with extreme caution.
 Fire claims are not only about your insurance policy; they may have unintended criminal law implications.
 If they demand that you provide an EUO, seek legal representation immediately.
 The attorneys at Kubiak Law Group understand the law, your insurance policy, and the rules and regulations as they pertain to fire claims.
 We have the experience, knowledge, and resources required to fight insurance companies to protect your rights.

 We offer free consultations, the same day return of calls and emails, and 24/7/365 availability.
 Contact us today to schedule a free, no-obligation consultation and learn how we can help with your insurance claim.